thufv/thufv.github.io/_projects/zord.md

 ### <center>Source Code</center>

-The <a href="https://cloud.tsinghua.edu.cn/f/1dba0066f68c44f1a174/?dl=1">source code</a> contains all source code of our implemented tool, Zord.
-Please refer to readme.txt to compile Zord.
+Zord is the tool that implements our approach.
+The <a href="https://cloud.tsinghua.edu.cn/f/1dba0066f68c44f1a174/?dl=1">source code</a> contains all source code of Zord.
+Please refer to `readme.txt` for instructions to compile Zord.

 ### <center>Supplementary Data</center>

 The <a href="https://cloud.tsinghua.edu.cn/f/e71639808bbd4fddb276/?dl=1">supplementary archive</a> contains all data, tables and used benchmark programs in our evaluation.
 The following files are in the archive:

-    benchmarks/SVCOMP-Benchmarks/* : Benchmarks from SV-COMP 2019.
-We used them in experiments shown in section 6.2 and 6.3 of the paper.
+- `benchmarks/SVCOMP-Benchmarks/*`: Benchmarks from SV-COMP 2019, used in our main experiments (Sections 6.2 and 6.3).

-    benchmarks/Nidhugg-Benchmarks/* : Benchmarks we obtained from Nidhugg suite.
-We used them to evaluate Zord with stateless model checkers (section 6.4).
+- `benchmarks/Nidhugg-Benchmarks/* `: Benchmarks from Nidhugg suite, used in our experiment with stateless model checkers (Section 6.4).

-    logs/* : The raw output of each tool during all experiments.
+- `logs/*` : The raw outputs of each tool in all experiments.

-    tables/* : Processed results of all experiments, consistent with data in our paper, where
+- `tables/*` : Processed results of all experiments.

-        tables/Exp1-* shows the comparison of Zord with other state-of-the-art tools (section 6.2).

-        tables/Exp2-* shows the effect of passing FR derivation to the SMT solver (section 6.3).

-        tables/Exp3-* shows the effect of unit edge propagation (section 6.3).

-        tables/Exp4-* shows the comparison of Zord with GenMC and Nidhugg (section 6.4).